CoffeeSprout/ansible-role-users/README.md

 You can add further control to users by defining key\_options; They map to the default options in SSH: https://man.openbsd.org/sshd#AUTHORIZED_KEYS_FILE_FORMAT

+It's also possible to set:

+    users_default_key_option

+This option will be set for all user keys (for example on a jumphost you would not allow logins, but you will alow proxyjump); If you define an option for the user it will override this default (For example for granting the admin full access)

 Dependencies
 ------------